-If you pay any independent contractors for their services, the IRS recently made a change that will probably affect you: starting with the 2020 tax year, instead of reporting nonemployee compensation (NEC) via Form 1099-MISC, you must complete and file Form 1099-NEC by January 31, 2021 (or the next business day).
+If you pay independent contractors for their services, the IRS requires that you complete and file Form 1099-NEC by January 31 (or the next business day).

-It’s a relatively small change, but you could pay penalties if you file the wrong form or don’t give your contractors the correct statement, so it’s important you get this right.
+This was a change that was made by the IRS starting in the 2020 tax year—previously, employers of indie contractors were expected to fill out a different form called Form 1099-MISC, but you could pay penalties if you file the wrong form or don’t give your contractors the correct statement, so it’s important you get this right.
 Below, we break down why the IRS made this change, how to fill out Form 1099-NEC, and whether your state may have specific requirements.

 Want to understand the differences between different 1099 forms?
 Check out this post on choosing the right 1099 to stay compliant.